Dwlo/battleship/README.md

 # What it is about?

 This game targets all developers, no  matter the language they use.
-The idea behind is to make each developer write small programs and get challenged with developers.
+The idea behind is to make each developer write small programs and get challenged against other developers.

 # Game principle